vectorgraphics/Okular-v3d-Plugins/README.md

 You will also need to install many packages in order to build the plugins, you can just repeatadly run the build script and install whatever packages cmake cannot find, but if you use dnf as a package manager you can simply execute:

-`sudo dnf install kate cmake g++ extra-cmake-modules qt6-qttools-devel qt6-qtsvg-devel kf6-kbookmarks-devel kf6-kcompletion-devel kf6-kconfig-devel kf6-kconfigwidgets-devel kf6-kcoreaddons-devel kf6-ki18n-devel kf6-threadweaver-devel kf6-kwindowsystem-devel kf6-kxmlgui-devel kf6-kio-devel kf6-kparts-devel kf6-kcrash-devel kf6-kiconthemes-devel kf6-ktextwidgets-devel plasma-activities-devel kf6-kpty-devel poppler-qt6-devel glm-devel libtirpc-devel glew-devel libXxf86vm-devel libXrandr-devel libXi-devel kf6-karchive-devel`
+`sudo dnf install kate cmake g++ extra-cmake-modules qt6-qttools-devel qt6-qtsvg-devel kf6-kbookmarks-devel kf6-kcompletion-devel kf6-kconfig-devel kf6-kconfigwidgets-devel kf6-kcoreaddons-devel kf6-ki18n-devel kf6-threadweaver-devel kf6-kwindowsystem-devel kf6-kxmlgui-devel kf6-kio-devel kf6-kparts-devel kf6-kcrash-devel kf6-kiconthemes-devel kf6-ktextwidgets-devel plasma-activities-devel kf6-kpty-devel poppler-qt6-devel glm-devel libtirpc-devel glew-devel libXxf86vm-devel libXrandr-devel libXi-devel kf6-karchive-devel libzip-devel`

 which is a mostly minimal list of packages required.